 Next door to Circus Circus is a fun, little old school joint called Slots-A-Fun.
 It used to be famous for their 99 cent half pound hot dog, which I should NOT have tried hung-over.
 But that’s all I’m going to say about that.

-All I know is that the Aventuredome indoor park at Circus Circus may be the only thing keeping it alive.
-The popular park has 25 attractions, including roller coasters, spinning things, inverting things, and a Dora the Explorer 4-D movie, which I will probably have to take my daughter to the next time we’re in Las Vegas.
+The Aventuredome Indoor park at Circus Circus is one of its biggest draws.
+The popular park has 25 attractions, including roller coasters, spinning rides, inverting rides, and a Dora the Explorer 4-D movie, which I will probably have to take my daughter to the next time we’re in Las Vegas.

 A sometimes even scarier ride called “Holy Matrimony” be found inside the resorts own wedding chapel.
 It’s called, Chapel of the Fountains, and Circus Circus calls “the first and longest running hotel chapel in Las Vegas.”